Import and export procedures

 Understanding the New Computerised Transit System and how to use it in your business

-Find out how to move someone's personal belongings from Great Britain to Northern Ireland.
+Find out how your business can move someone's personal belongings from Great Britain to Northern Ireland.

 Find out what to do when goods which were declared for export in an EU country leave Northern Ireland, for either Great Britain or another non-EU country.